 - Providing naloxone upon release from jail or prison.

-The Department of Corrections (DOC) Fact Sheet shows that participation in chemical dependency programs reduced recidivism by 23%.
+The Department of Corrections (DOC) Fact Sheet (PDF) shows that participation in chemical dependency programs reduced recidivism by 23%.
 Approximately 3,500 offenders need substance use disorder treatment annually, however the department is funded for 1,400 offenders annually.